Chart Color Schemes

 Moonah has seen below average employment performance when compared to national benchmarks

-The area had a strong specialization in accommodation & food, with an employment share 1.5 times the regional level.
-Conversely, construction employed only 6.8% of local workers, below Greater Hobart's 8.7%.
-There was one worker for every resident as at the Census, indicating Moonah functions as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
-Over the 12 months to September 2025, labour force levels decreased by 1.1% alongside a 0.4% employment decline, resulting in a fall of 0.6 percentage points in unemployment rate.
-This contrasted with Greater Hobart where employment contracted by 0.7%, the labour force fell by 0.9%, and unemployment fell by 0.2 percentage points.
-National employment forecasts from Jobs and Skills Australia for May-25 suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Moonah's employment mix suggests local employment should increase by 6.6% over five years and 13.7% over ten years, assuming constant population projections for illustrative purposes.
+In contrast, construction employs just 6.8% of local workers, below Greater Hobart's 8.7%.
+There is one worker for every resident, indicating that Moonah functions as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
+Between December 2024 and December 2025, employment increased by 0.6% while labour force decreased by 0.1%, resulting in a unemployment fall of 0.7 percentage points.
+In comparison, Greater Hobart experienced employment growth of 0.1% and labour force decline of 0.1%, with a drop of 0.2 percentage points in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment is forecast to expand by 6.6% over five years and 13.7% over ten years, but growth rates differ significantly between industry sectors.
+Applying these projections to Moonah's employment mix suggests local employment should increase by 6.6% over five years and 13.7% over ten years.

 Frequently Asked Questions - Employment